biocodellc/ppo-data-pipeline/README.md

 # ppo-data-pipeline

-This repository stores configuration information for running the [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline) for Plant Phenology Data and alignment with the [Plant Phenology Ontology](https://github.com/PlantPhenoOntology/ppo).
-To get started, choose either the "Docker Method" or "Non-Docker Method" below:
+Process data for the [Global Plant Phenology Data Portal](https://plantphenology.org/).
+This repository accumulates data from partners, processes it (in python) and then runs the [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline) to process inferences and aggregate data.
+The pipeline calls the [Plant Phenology Ontology](https://github.com/PlantPhenoOntology/ppo) for term annotation.

 # Installation/Setup
 [Install docker](https://docs.docker.com/install/) and then clone this repository.
 Please refer to the Docker documentation itself if you have troubles getting your docker instance to run.
 Once docker is running, you can enter the following: